Kenya: Agriculture

 Kenya's irrigation sector is categorised into three organizational types: smallholder schemes, centrally-managed public schemes, and private/commercial irrigation schemes.

 The smallholder schemes are owned, developed, and managed by individuals or groups of farmers operating as water users or self-help groups.
 Irrigation is carried out on individual or on group farms averaging 0.1–0.4 ha.
 There are about 3,000 smallholder irrigation schemes covering a total area of 47,000 ha.

 The country has seven large, centrally managed irrigation schemes, namely Mwea, Bura, Hola, Perkera, West Kano, Bunyala, and Ahero, covering a total area of 18,200 ha and averaging 2,600 ha per scheme.
 These schemes are managed by the National Irrigation Board and account for 18% of irrigated land area in Kenya.

 Large-scale private commercial farms cover 45,000 hectares, accounting for 40% of irrigated land.
-They utilise high technology and produce high-value crops for the export market, especially flowers and vegetables.
+They use high technology and produce high-value crops for the export market, especially flowers and vegetables.

 Kenya is the world's 3rd largest exporter of cut flowers.
 Roughly half of Kenya's 127 flower farms are concentrated around Lake Naivasha, 90 kilometres northwest of Nairobi.
 To speed their export, Nairobi airport has a terminal dedicated to the transport of flowers and vegetables.